TomerAzuz/Dijkstra-vEBT/README.md

 1: Min-heap
 2: Fibonacci heap
 3: RS-vEB
-4. Print the shortest path from the source to the destination using the printPath method, specifying the destination vertex and the maximum path length.
+4. Print the shortest path from the source to the destination using the printPath method, specifying the destination vertex.
 The following code snippet demonstrates the usage:

 ```java